syncfusion-content/javascript-docs/js/Dependencies.md

 * Syncfusion.DocIO.Base
 * Syncfusion.EJ

-If the user wants to use the **Reporting** controls (ReportViewer), then the following `System` and other Syncfusion assemblies listed below are needed to be referred mandatorily in the application.
+**Reporting** controls (ReportViewer) requires the following assemblies listed below are to be referred mandatorily in the application.

 * System.Web.Routing
 * System.Web.Http